Kanegraffiti/parsl/docs/userguide/configuring.rst

-Parsl separates program logic from execution configuration, enabling programs to be developed entirely independently from their execution environment.
-Configuration is described by a Python object (:class:`~parsl.config.Config`) so that developers can introspect permissible options, validate settings, and retrieve/edit configurations dynamically during execution.
-A configuration object specifies details of the provider, executors, connection channel, allocation size, queues, durations, and data management options.
+Parsl separates program logic from execution configuration, enabling programs to be developed entirely independently from their execution environment. :ref:`Configuration <configuration>` is described by a Python object (:class:`~parsl.config.Config`) so that developers can introspect permissible options, validate settings, and retrieve/edit configurations dynamically during execution.
+A :ref:`Configuration <configuration>` object specifies details of the provider, :ref:`Executors <executor>`, connection channel, allocation size, queues, durations, and data management options.

-The following example shows a basic configuration object (:class:`~parsl.config.Config`) for the Frontera supercomputer at TACC.
+The following example shows a basic :ref:`Configuration <configuration>` object (:class:`~parsl.config.Config`) for the Frontera supercomputer at TACC.
 This config uses the `parsl.executors.HighThroughputExecutor` to submit tasks from a login node.
 It requests an allocation of